Carved files (malcat.carved)

 name: str

 nice name for the carved file, e.g. PNG.#9ee5.
 Sometimes a better name is given, if the carved file is part of a named structure like a PE resource.
-It can be empty too.

 type: str

-category: bindings.FileType.Category
+category: malcat.FileType.Category

 the category fo the corresponding file’s type, i.e. if it’s a program, an archive, an image, etc. Use by some anomaly functions.